-In order to calculate the power of a reactor, it is necessary to be able precisely identify the individual components of this energy.
+To calculate the power of a reactor, it is necessary to identify the individual components of this energy precisely.
 At first, it is important to distinguish between the total energy released and the energy that can be recovered in a reactor.

-In order to understand this issue, we have to first investigate a typical fission reaction such as the one listed below.
+To understand this issue, we must first investigate a typical fission reaction such as the one listed below.

 Energy Release per Component

-Using the above reaction, we can identify and also describe almost all the individual components of the total energy energy released during the fission reaction.
+Using the above reaction, we can identify and describe almost all the individual components of the total energy released during the fission reaction.

 Energy Release in a Reactor

 The total energy released in a reactor is about 210 MeV per 235U fission, distributed as shown in the table.
-In a reactor, the average recoverable energy per fission is about 200 MeV, being the total energy minus the energy of the energy of antineutrinos that are radiated away.
+In a reactor, the average recoverable energy per fission is about 200 MeV, the total energy minus the energy of antineutrinos radiated away.
 This means that about 3.1⋅1010 fissions per second are required to produce a power of 1 W. Since 1 gram of any fissile material contains about 2.5 x 1021 nuclei, the fissioning of 1 gram of fissile material yields about 1 megawatt-day (MWd) of heat energy.

-As can be seen from the description of the individual components of the total energy energy released during the fission reaction, there is significant amount of energy generated outside the nuclear fuel (outside fuel rods).
+As can be seen from the description of the individual components of the total energy released during the fission reaction, there is a significant amount of energy generated outside the nuclear fuel (outside fuel rods).
 Especially the kinetic energy of prompt neutrons is largely generated in the coolant (moderator).
-This phenomena needs to be included in the nuclear calculations.
+This phenomenon needs to be included in the nuclear calculations.

 For LWR, it is generally accepted that about 2.5% of total energy is recovered in the moderator.
 This fraction of energy depends on the materials, their arrangement within the reactor, and thus on the reactor type.